Mother announces plan to file lawsuit against Brickell high-rise after son was fatally stabbed by intruder - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

-MIAMI (WSVN) - The mother of 17-year-old Dominic Ferrell is taking action against the Brickell high-rise where her son was fatally stabbed just two weeks ago.
+MIAMI (WSVN) - The mother of 17-year-old Dominic Ferrell is taking action against the Brickell high-rise where, police said, her son was fatally stabbed just two weeks ago.

-Ferrell’s mother, Cristine Maron, spoke to the media Monday morning alongside her attorney, announcing their plan to file a wrongful death and negligence lawsuit against the Icon Residences in Brickell, the apartment building where the murder took place.
+Christine Maron, Ferrell’s mother, spoke to the media Monday morning alongside her attorney.
+They announced their plan to file a wrongful death and negligence lawsuit against the Icon Residences, the apartment building where the murder took place, along with their management and security company.

+“No mother, or parent, should ever go through this heartbreaking loss,” said Maron.

-Attorney Michael Haggard revealed that Ferrell’s killer had been attended to by fire rescue at the building while not being a resident and was still not acknowledged by security.
+Attorney Michael Haggard revealed that Ferrell’s killer, 26-year-old Kyril Kehl, had been attended to by fire rescue at the building while not being a resident and was still not acknowledged by security.

 “An assailant goes to the Icon and is in the lobby for several hours.
 Never approached by anyone, never approached by a security guard by anyone, and is allowed to be there,” said Haggard.
-“Where fire rescue is called, and treat someone with flashing lights.
-That is not a resident and no one intervenes.”
+“Where fire rescue is called, and treat someone with flashing lights, that is not a resident, is not a guest, and no one intervenes.
+Every security standard you can possibly think about was violated in this case.”

+Miami Police Cmdr.
+Andres Valdes confirmed Kehl had been in the building for several hours, and at one point, Miami Fire Rescue was called to check in on him.

+In the video we have, he’s actually laying, lounging on a sofa, speaking gibberish, chased down some girls.
+Fire rescue was notified to see if he needed medical attention,” said Valdes.

-Police said the suspect, 26-year-old Kyril Kehl, was in town from Arizona and didn’t know the victim.
+Police said Kehl was in town from Arizona and didn’t know the victim.

 Officials said he trespassed and took the elevator to the 34th floor and knocked on several doors before entering the unit where Ferrell was sleeping and was ultimately stabbed to death.